 Emotional Regulation: The Most Overlooked Strand

-Barkley (2015) argues emotional dysregulation is key in ADHD.
-It's not just a consequence.
-Inhibitory control problems cause impulsivity and emotional issues.
-Learners who struggle to control actions also struggle to manage emotions.
+Barkley (2015) argues that emotional dysregulation is a key part of ADHD, not just a result of it.
+Problems with inhibitory control can cause impulsivity and emotional issues.
+In simple terms, learners who struggle to control actions also struggle to manage emotions.

 What Teachers See